 Andrew Steinmetz

 Andrew Steinmetz was born in Montreal in 1965.
-He is the author of a memoir, Wardlife: The Apprenticeship of a Young Writer as a Hospital Clerk (Véhicule Press, 1999) and two collections of poetry, Histories (Signal Editions, Véhicule Press, 2001), and Hurt Thyself (McGill-Queen’s University Press, 2005).
-Wardlife was short listed for the 2000 Edna Staebler Award for Creative Non-Fiction as well as for the 2000 Quebec Writers Federation (QWF) First Book Award and Mavis Gallant Prize for non-fiction.
-Histories was short listed for the 2001 QWF A.M.
+His poems and fiction have appeared in The Fiddlehead, Prairie Fire, The Antigonish Review, maisonneuve, The New Quarterly, and Poetry New York.
+He is a frequent contributor to Books in Canada and the Montreal Review of Books.
+His memoir Wardlife was short-listed for the 2000 Edna Staebler Award for Creative Non-Fiction, as well as for the 2000 QWF First Book Award and Mavis Gallant Prize for non-fiction.
+His poetry collection Histories was short listed for the 2001 QWF A.M.
 Klein Prize for Poetry.
-His poems and fiction have appeared The Fiddlehead, Prairie Fire, The Antigonish Review, maisonneuve, The New Quarterly, and Poetry New York.
-He is a frequent contributor to Books in Canada and the Montreal Review of Books.
-As a singer-songwriter, he performed and recorded with Weather Permitting and Good Cookies, two indie rock bands.
-He holds a Masters of Library and Information Sciences from the Université de Montréal as well as a Masters of Arts in English Literature from the University of Toronto.
-Presently he is the editor of Esplanade Books, the fiction imprint at Véhicule Press.
+Steinmetz holds a Masters of Library and Information Sciences from the Université de Montréal, as well as a Masters of Arts in English Literature from the University of Toronto.
+He is the editor of Esplanade Books, the fiction imprint at Véhicule Press.
 He lives in Ottawa.